kleinerELM/LA-ICP-MS/README.md

 ```

+# Jupyter notebook

+It is recommendet, to use the included jupyter notebook `laser.ipynb` for the analysis.

 # required thrid party packages

-This script was tested using Python 3.8.5
+This script was tested using Python 3.9.5

 This package requires some third-party-packages, which can be installed via pip using this command:

 ```
-pip install python-tk napari pandas matplotlib numpy scipy
+pip install -r requirements.txt
 ```